 The next step is to learn how to put flower tape around your stems.
-Not only to make them the correct color because sometimes, a green-colored covered wire is used.
+Not only to make them the correct color because sometimes, but a green-colored covered wire is also used.

-Unfortunately, if they are covered or uncovered the wires are very slippery and won’t stay in place while assembling the flowers and leaves into arrangements for the cakes.
+Unfortunately, if they are covered or uncovered, the wires are slippery and won’t stay in place while assembling the flowers and leaves into arrangements for the cakes.

-It may take you a few times of doing this to get used to it, but eventually, with practice, you’ll find that it’s quite easy.
+You may have to do it a few times to get used to it, but eventually, with practice, you’ll find that it’s quite easy.

 You’ll find that when you assemble your arrangements, it’s such a benefit that the stems stick to one another.
 Without the tape, they would slip all over the place, making it very difficult to put the flowers and leaves together.

-Once the stems are covered in flower tape, I’m going to assemble the leaves into a five-leaf spray.
-I’ll do this because garden roses usually have five leaves grouped together.
+Once the stems are covered in flower tape, I will assemble the leaves into a five-leaf spray.

 I’m putting the top three leaves together first.
 Refer to Video at 41:43